 I am focusing my energy on getting my kids to be thoughtful about their own screen use.
 I want them to be aware of the time they spend on screens, to question what they see on a screen, and make choices for themselves about how they use their screen time.
 There are some overarching limits from me, of course, but, I am starting with a few important things.

-- My kids get 180 minutes a week on screens(this is TV, video games, etc) and they have to manage it – when it’s gone, it’s gone.
+- My kids get about 180 minutes a week on screens(this is TV, video games, etc) and it happens on Friday, Saturday and Sunday, only.

 - No screens after 6pm.

 - We talk about screen etiquette, good texts and bad texts and what topics are better handled face to face.

 - No phones or other devices at meals – home or away.